-Lençóis dates from the late 1800s, when thousands of miners, lured by an abundance of diamonds, settled this remote area.
-There are still diamonds to be found today, but mining this area has been outlawed and Lençóis' attraction has shifted to one of a relaxed little tourist town, with narrow, cobblestone streets and lots of quaint shops and restaurants at the edge of Chapada Diamantina National Park.
+Lencois dates from the late 1800s, when thousands of miners, lured by an abundance of diamonds, settled this remote area.
+There are still diamonds to be found today, but mining this area has been outlawed and Lencois' attraction has shifted to one of a relaxed little tourist town, with narrow, cobblestone streets and lots of quaint shops and restaurants at the edge of Chapada Diamantina National Park.
 Our pousada here is an especially charming and relaxing place, with a great restaurant-you're going to love it!
-We're now in position for three days of stellar birding.
-Another specialty of these "serras" (isolated grassy and rocky hills) is the Pale-throated Pampa-Finch.
-As we search for these birds, scan the rocky ledges above the valleys for the strange Rock Cavy (Kerodon rupestris, the only member of its genus), a guinea-pig-like rodent the size of a marmot, endemic to Serra do Sincora of Bahia and northern Minas Gerais.
-Night Lençóis.
+As we continue the search for Hooded Visorbearer, Sincora Antwren and other birds, scan the rocky ledges above the valleys for the strange Rock Cavy (Kerodon rupestris, the only member of its genus), a guinea-pig-like rodent the size of a marmot, endemic to the rocky serras scattered through the caatinga, including the Serra do Sincora of Bahia and northern Minas Gerais.
+Night Lencois.

-Day 17, Mon, 3 Feb.
-Palmeiras, Lençóis to Salvador and home.
-After a final morning around the small town of Palmeiras, looking for very special birds like Broad-tipped Hermit, Sao Francisco Sparrow and maybe more looks at Great Xenops and some other Caatinga specialties.
-After that and lunch, we'll transfer to the Lençóis airport for our direct flight to Salvador, zooming over that long stretch of highway we traversed a few days ago on the way out here.
-[NOTE: At the time of this writing, June 2024, the flight from Lençóis to Salvador still has not been scheduled.
+Days 17-18, Thu-Fri, 29-30 Jan.
+Palmeiras, Lencois to Salvador and home.
+After a final morning around the small town of Palmeiras, looking for special birds like Broad-tipped Hermit (if still "at large"), Sao Francisco Sparrow and maybe more looks at Great Xenops and some other caatinga specialties, we'll transfer to the Lencois airport for our direct flight to Salvador, zooming over that long stretch of highway we traversed a few days ago on the way out here.
+[NOTE: At the time of this writing (May, 2025), 2026 flights from Lencois to Salvador have been definitively scheduled.
 We will stay on top of this to confirm our seats.
-If the flight is not reinstated, we will have to make the roughly 6-hour drive back to Salvador.]
+If, however, the flight is moved off of Thursday, we may have to make the roughly 6-hour drive back to Salvador.]